Georgia Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Georgia

 There are three high-level steps to becoming a psychologist in the state of Georgia.
 First, you should obtain a bachelor’s degree.
 This is followed by master’s and doctoral degrees in psychology, together with supervised clinical work experience.
+There are many schools with psychology programs in Georgia to help you meet these requirements.
 Finally, you should pursue licensure with the Georgia Board of Psychology.

 1. Earn a bachelor’s degree and (optionally) a master’s degree.